awmckinley/config/modules/ftcs/README.md

-# .NET Programming
+# C# Language

 > [!ABSTRACT] Blurb
-> .NET is the free, open-source, cross-platform framework for building modern apps and powerful cloud services.
+> The most popular language for the .NET platform, a free, cross-platform, open source development environment.